sculyi/sculyi.github.io/index.md

 # Latest News

+- Nov 12 2021, our paper entitled "**Automated traffic incident detection with a smaller dataset based on generative adversarial networks**" ("*Accident Analysis & Prevention*") is selected as an ESI highly cited paper.

 - Oct 09 2021, our new paper entitled "**Autonomous underwater robot for underwater image enhancement via multi-scale deformable convolution network with attention mechanism**"  has been accepted for publication in "*COMPUTERS AND ELECTRONICS IN AGRICULTURE*".

 - Sep 07 2021, our new paper entitled "**An Improved U-Net Architecture for Image Dehazing**"  has been accepted for publication in "*IEICE Trans.
 Information and Systems*".